-- Uniform top (designated royal blue) and matching uniform pant (designated black). - Shoes are to be clean, with closed toes and closed backs (no sandals).
+- Uniform top (designated royal blue) and matching uniform pants (designated black). - Shoes are to be clean, with closed toes and closed backs (no sandals).
 No platform shoes.
 Shoes must have a slip-resistant sole. - Business casual dress or the nursing uniform is required for data collection days.
 Uniforms are required for skills lab and patient care days. - 3.
 Uniform is to be clean and wrinkle-free.
-Pants should be hemmed appropriately and not drag on the ground.

-- 4. A solid-colored short-sleeved or long-sleeved shirt may be worn under the uniform top; long sleeves must be pushed above the elbow for direct patient care. - 5.
+Pants should be hemmed appropriately and not drag on the ground. - 4.
+A solid-colored short-sleeved or long-sleeved shirt may be worn under the uniform top; long sleeves must be pushed above the elbow for direct patient care. - 5.
 Clinical site identification tag should be worn per instructor direction and agency's policy. - 6.
 Hair is to be contained and worn away from the face and off the shoulders.
 Facial hair must be clean and neatly trimmed. - 7.
-Fingernails are to be short, clean, and neat.
-Nail polish, gel nails and artificial nails are not allowed. - 8.
-No strong perfume or other scents; use cosmetics in moderation. - 9.
-A wedding band/engagement ring that can be used with a glove is acceptable, but no other rings are allowed.
+Fingernails are to be short, clean, bare, and neat.
+Nail polish, gel, dip, shellack or any product on nails including artificial nails is not allowed. - 8.
+No strong perfume or other scents; use cosmetics in moderation. - A ring that can be used with a glove is acceptable, but no other rings are allowed.
 Ear gauges (tunnels) worn during clinical must be solid plugs that are clear or natural-colored.
-Facial or visible body piercing jewelry must be removed if possible or covered. - 10.
-Visible tattoos covered when possible. - 11.
+Facial or visible body piercing jewelry must be removed if possible or covered.

+- 10. Visible tattoos covered when possible. - 11.
 No gum chewing. - 12.
-Smoking, vaping, or drinking of alcoholic beverages while in uniform is not allowed. - 13.
+Smoking, vaping, or drinking alcoholic beverages while in uniform is not allowed. - 13.
 Students must adhere to more restrictive policies of the clinical site.
 Exceptions to dress code may be required at some clinical sites (e.g., mental health units).